 The second general rule is referred to as strict liability.
 This means that a plaintiff does not have to prove that a manufacturer was negligent in making a defective product.
 All they must prove is that the product itself is defective.
 Because negligence is removed from the equation, it allows the plaintiff to recover damages in a “no-fault” or “strict liability” case.

-How to Prove Fault in a Product Liability Case
+How to Prove Fault in a Product Liability Case In Florida?

 There are several different avenues that can be pursued in a product liability case.
 These include: